FallenMoonNetwork/CanaryLib/README.md

 on managing your server, making it awesome, instead of waiting for all your
 plugins to update each time.

-As Plugin Developer our Mod allows you to concentrate on the things that make
+As a Plugin Developer, our Mod allows you to concentrate on the things that make
 your Plugin great and unique - you won’t ever need to bother about implementing
 data storage or resolving dependencies with other plugins.
 We do the dirty work
 for you, you go and make amazing plugins.
 It’s as easy as that!